kaylinmoody6-creator/ai-knowledge-assistant/README.md

-# 📚 AI Knowledge Assistant
+# 📚 Retrieval-Augmented Generation (RAG) for Technical Documents

 > Upload technical documents (PDF or TXT), ask questions, and get **grounded answers** sourced directly from your files — no hallucinations, no outside knowledge.